Overview - Circular economy

 Action on the circular economy ties in closely with key EU policy priorities and with global efforts on sustainable development.

 In 2015, the European Commission adopted an ambitious 'Circular Economy Package'.
 An EU Action Plan for the circular economy establishes a concrete programme of actions outlining measures that cover the entire product life cycle: from production and consumption to waste management and the market for secondary raw materials.
-As part of the Action Plan, the European Commission adopted a new set of measures in 2018.
+On 4 March 2019, the European Commission adopted a comprehensive report on the implementation of the Circular Economy Action Plan.

 In addition, the circular economy has strong synergies with the EU’s objectives on climate and energy and with the Commission’s package on 'Clean Energy for all Europeans'.
 The circular economy is also instrumental in supporting the EU’s commitments on sustainability, as outlined in the Communication ‘Next steps for a sustainable European future’ and in particular to reach Sustainable Development Goal 12 'Responsible consumption and production'.